Roll 1

 • Failure = you don't roll a 1 on any die

-Each character has three Traits (Physical / Mental / Social), a list of Skills, Items, and Tags.
+Each character has Traits (Physical / Mental / Social), Skills, Items, and Tags.
 A specific amount of six-sided dice (d6s) is assigned to each.

 When a character attempts to overcome a challenge (anything that has the potential to fail), a dice pool is built starting from a Trait: is this a Physical, Mental, or Social challenge?
 Once that's determined, additional dice can be added for any Skills, Items, and/or Tags that seem appropriate to the situation (determined or approved by the Game Runner).

-Once you have your dice pool, roll and find out what happens!
+Once you have your dice pool (and you take into account the Dice Threshold - see below), roll and find out what happens!
 This is the time to be creative and roleplay all successes/failures however you and your group want.

 BUILDING DICE POOLS